banbagroup/banbagroup.com/README.md

 ## Deployment

-* Live on production in kubernetes
+* Live on production in cloud build

-* Automatic deployments to the production branch only
+* Automatic deployments to the main branch only